-Yoga is experiential; you will go on a journey to discover your self, your capabilities and limitations and go beyond the boundaries of your mind and body.
+Yoga is experiential; you will go on a journey to discover yourself, your capabilities, limitations and go beyond the boundaries of your mind and body.
 Yoga is not a competitive practice; you go at your own pace; the only person involves in this journey it’s you.

 Yoga has many aspects; yoga is asana, pranayama, chanting, meditation, and diet.
 Yoga can become a lifestyle.
 You can choose how much you want yoga to be part of your life by doing one or more aspects.

-Yoga will bring awareness about your body and mind so you will be better able to give your body what it needs.
-From the basic survival as food, sleep and rest to more complex needs of love.
+Yoga will bring awareness about your body and mind, so you will be better able to give your body what it needs.
+From basic survival as food, sleep and rest to more complex needs like love.

 Laughter yoga consists of using gentle stretches, chanting, clapping, and body movement.
-A laughter yoga session is not focused on asanas or meditation, but on creating space for you to be present, to release the stress of your body and mind.
+A laughter yoga session is not focused on asanas or meditation but on creating space for you to be present and release your body and mind’s stress.
 You will break the inhibitions and connect to your inner child, to the playfulness in you.

 Laughter is automatically associated with happiness.
 When you are happy, you smile, you feel fulfilled, and everything around you looks better.
 Laughter has been studied and proved to bring many benefits to your health.
 The most exciting thing about laughter is that your brain doesn’t differentiate between a laugh that is created at will to the spontaneous one.

-Laughter yoga is practised in a group; this can help you to gain the confidence to be around with other people performing a laughing act.
+Laughter yoga is practised in a group; this can help you gain the confidence to be around other people performing a laughing act.

 Laughter yoga combines breathing exercises with laughter exercises that can oxygenate your brain and your whole body.
-When your body is well oxygenated, you have more energy and are healthier overall.
+When your body is well oxygenated, you have more energy and better health overall.

 Physiologically the fake laugh and the real laugh have just the same benefits.
 So, practising laughing techniques like laughter yoga will benefit your well-being.
 You can learn to laugh without reason, without jokes or comedies.
 Laughter yoga can help your body to express emotions.